rahmaaismail/Medical-Clinic-System/README.md

 # Medical-Clinic-System
 ## Overview

 This repository contains the code and documentation for a **Medical Clinic System** implemented in Python.
 The system manages patients' data, records, and notes in a clinic, ensuring persistence across sessions.
-The project is divided into two major assignments:
+The project is divided into two major assignments done in collaboration with a classmate:

 - **Assignment 3**: Focuses on the initial implementation of the system's core functionality, including models and basic operations.
 - **Assignment 4**: Builds upon Assignment 3 by introducing persistence handling for the clinic’s data, ensuring that patient information is saved and loaded correctly.